River Town: Two Years on the Yangtze

 River Town: Two Years on the Yangtze is a 2001 memoir by Peter Hessler.
-It documents his Peace Corps teaching assignment at Fuling Teachers College in Fuling, Sichuan/Chongqing (Note: Fuling was initially a part of Sichuan Province, but was moved into the newly-established Chongqing Municipality in 1997.), which started in 1996 and lasted for two years.
+It documents his Peace Corps teaching assignment at Fuling Teachers College in Fuling, Sichuan/Chongqing, (Note: Fuling was initially a part of Sichuan Province, but was moved into the newly-established Chongqing Municipality, a province-level entity, in 1997.) which started in 1996 and lasted for two years.

-Style

-The book is a memoir of his experience in Fuling, told in first person.
-The language used is deliberately informal and aims to convey the beauty of the city and the poignancy of the stories.
-One of the features of the book is that most of its chapters can be read out of order without confusion.
-Most characters only appear inside a single chapter — or a few contiguous chapters — while just a few main characters appear throughout the book.
+Overview